raindropio/help/docs/using/search/index.md

 ## Limitations
 - Full-text search
-    - Indexing is happen with slight delay, usually few minutes
+    - Indexing happens with a slight delay, usually few minutes
     - We can index up to 300,000 characters in one document/page
     - Bookmark should have a [permanent copy](../permanent-copy/index.md) to support full-text search